Location: Sonoma, CA

 Sonoma SIPS House

-Each design decision affects function, aesthetics and livability.
-The folded metal roof recalls Sonoma County’s rolling hills while maximizing south facing surfaces for solar collectors and rainwater harvesting.
-The shallow depth maximizes views and cross-ventilation from afternoon ocean air.
-The architects simulated airflow through the house during the design and made adjustments to insure no dead-air spaces would be built.
-Polished concrete floors provide a zero-maintenance finish and thermal mass to modulate temperature swings.
+Every design decision in the home has multiple purposes, affecting function, aesthetics, and livability.
+The folded roof shape evokes Sonoma County’s rolling hills while also maximizing south facing roof surfaces for solar collectors.
+The plan’s shallow depth maximizes both views to the east and cross-ventilation from the reliable afternoon ocean air breezes which roll down the hills from the west.
+Three-dimensional airflow simulations were analyzed during the design phase and adjustments were made to ensure there were no dead-air spaces.
+Polished concrete floors provide a modern and zero-maintenance finish as well as thermal mass to modulate temperature swings.

-Age-in-place strategies for the retired clients start with organizing almost the entire house on a single level.
-Two 5 foot square stacking closets are prepped for a future elevator, doors have lever handles and are sized at major spaces to accommodate a future wheelchair.
-An attached dwelling unit can be converted into a future care giver’s apartment.
+The house also features age-in-place strategies for the retired clients starting with organizing almost the entire house on a single level.
+The kitchen is split into a “front” and “rear” kitchen that can also accommodate wheelchairs if needed.
+Two 5’ x 5’ stacking closets are prepped for a future elevator, and doors are sized to accommodate a wheelchair, if needed.
+Additionally, an attached studio accessory dwelling unit can be converted into a future care giver’s apartment.